Blotch3D/Blotch3D/README.md

 BlBasicEffect.Parameters\[\].SetValue method.
 They can be set at any time.

-For example, for the AlphaTest effect, do something like this:
+For example, for the BlBasicEffectAlphaTest effect, do something like
+this:

 // Create the BlBasicEffect (alternatively you can specify 'BlBasicEffectAlphaTestOGL.mgfxo' if you are on an OpenGL platform)